Why Write? Notes About Writing and Love

 One woman had a beautiful garden she tended.
 She did it as an art, it seemed to me, with her sweet little daughter there, learning and appreciating everything about it, wondering at the bugs and all the things the adults ignored.
 They did it with love, from love.
 And they put little sculptures in the garden plot.
 She had no agenda.
 She did her research, with calm intelligence.
 It yielded healthy vibrant colorful crops of vegetables that sprang forth on their own, with a little nurturing.

-So what “difference” can you make?
+What “difference” can you make?

 Who cares – meaning, why do you care.
 Meaning, who is there to care – and why are you worried about the one that cares?
 In other words, what do you really care about?
 What do you really want?
 Maybe it’s really money, security, pleasure, fame, gross stuff… a healthy body, a healthy pocketbook, the esteem of your neighbors …. all good, all fine.
 I like those too.
 But first see that and stop playing games.
 Just for a moment.
 What is there to prove or show?